Jleehy/Shape-Sprint/README.md

 # Shape-Sprint
-This is our EECS 581 capstone project.
+This is our EECS 581 term project.

 ## Prerequisites